trxe/notes-blog/content/language-sound-patterns/10_Stress_Syllables.md

 - a central peak of sonority (usually a vowel), and
 - the consonants that cluster around this central peak.

+Principles:

+1. Sonority Sequencing Principle (SSP)
+   - Should have **rising sonority before** the peak
+   - Should have **falling sonority after** the peak
+2. Priority of onsets principle (POOP)
+   - Put as many consonants into next syllable's onset as possible
+   - Crosslinguistically, languages prefer syllables of CV type.
+   - No language requires codas
+   - No language forbids onsets

 ![Syllable structure](/notes-blog/assets/img/speech/syllable.png)

 ![Syllable example](/notes-blog/assets/img/speech/syllable-examples.png)